 The first issue of the San Diego Journal of Climate & Energy Law was published December 2009.
-If you are interested in receiving a copy, please contact Brigid Bennett.
-The cost for an annual subscription is $27.
+Beginning in 2015, San Diego Journal of Climate & Energy Law will transition from being a paper journal to an online journal.
+If you are interested in receiving a paper version of the issue, please contact EBSCO or the William S. Hein Co.

-The San Diego Journal of Climate & Energy Law is also announcing the Sixth Annual Climate & Energy Law Symposium to be held on Friday, November 7, 2014, 8 a.m. - 6:30 p.m. in the Mother Rosalie Hill Hall Warren Auditorium.
-For more information, please contact Kassandra Castillo at firstname.lastname@example.org.
+The San Diego Journal of Climate & Energy Law is also announcing the Seventh Annual Climate & Energy Law Symposium to be held on Friday, November 6, 2015, 8 a.m. - 6:30 p.m. in the Mother Rosalie Hill Hall Warren Auditorium.
+For more information, please contact Andrew Walters at email@example.com.

 Click on an article below to read more, or search the issue archive .

 |Articles in Volume 6|